Some frustrating questions on dimensions of products of posets: Definitions and examples

-In the verification, one takes a representation for $P$ as in Definition~\ref{D.dim}(i), and representations of the $Q_p$ as in Definition~\ref{D.dim}(ii) (which may, but do not need to satisfy the stronger condition~(i)).
+In the verification, one takes a representation of $\leq_P$ as in Definition~\ref{D.dim}(i), and representations of the posets $Q_p$ as in Definition~\ref{D.dim}(ii) (which may, but need not, have the more restricted form of condition~(i)).
 By repeating mappings if necessary, one can assume that the number of chains used in each of these representations is the supremum indicated above.
-One can then easily combine these to get an embedding of $\sum_P Q_p$ in a product of that number of chains.
+One can then easily combine these (as in the paragraph following Definition~\ref{D.dim}) to get an embedding of $\sum_P Q_p$ in a product of that number of chains.
+This gives ``$\leq$'' in~\eqref{d.dim_sum}; ``$\geq$'' is straightforward.